ULJ-Yale/library/README.md

 Change log
 ----------

+* 0.61.5  Added --nv flag to Singularity runs in qunexContainer for CUDA support.
 * 0.61.4  When running through Singularity CUDA is not loaded from inside the container.
 * 0.61.3  qunex_envstatus now prints out HCPpipelines TAG and commit hash.
 * 0.61.2  Added CUDA to PATH.